SuperbTUM/Faster-Distributed-Training/README.md

 ## Results

-We observed a faster training process with our bag of tricks, with ~2.5x faster.
+We conducted experiments on both CNN and transformer, both image and text classification tasks (mainly CNN).
+We firstly observed a faster training process with our bag of tricks, with ~2.5x faster.

  ![avatar](./figures/time.png)

-We observed NGD+mixup is positive in model convergence, especially when apply large batch (bs=256) training.
+We observed NGD+mixup acts as a positive role in model convergence, especially when apply large batch (bs=256) training.

  ![avatar](./figures/training_ngd_batch_compare.png)

-We also observed meta mixup training leads to better performance.
+We also observed meta mixup training leads to better performance with minimum extra parameters.

  ![avatar](./figures/ngd_meta.png)